charlie-vf/gay-street-games/README.md

 ### Fonts

 The fonts used in this website are Reggae One for the logo, main section headings and the days in the events section; and Oxanium for the text over the images,lower tier headings and body text.
-I experimented with some fonts which were close to what is used in ESO and other Elder Scrolls games, but found they impacted the readability of the text on the website, and thus chose to focus on imagery to give users a taste of what ESO is like, visually.
+I experimented with some fonts which were close to what is used in ESO and other Elder Scrolls games, but found they impacted the readability of the text on the website, and thus chose to focus on imagery to give users a taste of what ESO is like, visually.<br>
-I used text transform to make the headings and links uppercase for contrast.
+I used text transform to make the headings and links uppercase for contrast.<br>
-I also used text zoom for most of the information text as I thought this was a fun feature to experiment with and it adds an extra level of interactivity which I believe gamers will subconsciously enjoy.
-It also helps with focussing on text.
-I added a media query for disabling this animation if the user has specified they prefer reduced motion.
+I also used text zoom for most of the information text (only on screens of width 921px+) as I thought this was a fun feature to experiment with and it adds an extra level of interactivity.
+It also helps with focussing on text. <br>I added a media query for disabling this animation if the user has specified they prefer reduced motion.

 ## **Features**